The word ‘Auschwitz’ has become synonymous with murder, hate, senseless cruelty and, above all, the Holocaust.

 It is estimated that 1,1 million people perished in Auschwitz-Birkenau between 1940-1945.

-As World War II progressed, the brutality behind the wire fences of Auschwitz escalated.
+As World War II progressed, the brutality behind the wire fences escalated.
 Prisoners who made it through the selection and incorporation into Auschwitz-Birkenau prisoner population had their photos taken.
 The precious little to mark the lives of these individuals remain.

 The Auschwitz-Birkenau Memorial and Museum holds a collection of 38,916 registration photographs taken between February 1941 and January 1945.
 The preserved photos, 31,969 of men and 6,947 of women, constitute only a fraction of a vast Nazi photo archive destroyed during the camp evacuation in January 1945.